You can use inventory file templates to create or edit your listings in the Amazon catalog in bulk.

 If the items you are listing belong in the Music category, you can use the Music Loader File.
 If your product is already in Amazon’s catalogue, Amazon will add your listing to the existing page.
 If your product is not already in the catalogue, Amazon will create a new catalogue page based on the information you supplied.

 We recommend that you always provide the UPC, EAN, JAN, or ISBN when creating a new product page on Amazon.
-For more information, see Product identifiers.
-For the requirements for each category, including exceptions and exemptions where available, see Category and product code requirements.
+For more information, go to Product identifiers.
+For the requirements for each category, including exceptions and exemptions where available, go to Category and product code requirements.

 Customers primarily use search terms (keywords) to find products on Amazon.
 Good search terms go a long way toward increasing product visibility.
 Most products can support five keywords.
 Think like customers do and use search terms that are popular on your own website or for your product line.
-For more information about using search terms, see Use search & browse.
+For more information, go to Use search & browse.

 Some categories support variation relationships that include single parent product and multiple child products.